teachmind/Auth-service/README.md

 -   User Login
 -   Provide JWT token
 -   User login validation
+### Token Validation
+-   Token will be validet for unauthorized call
+-   User data will given at response for valid token

 ## Project Structure
     .
     |-- cmd                 # Contains the commands for the project